choyuri/rdio_api/README.md

 end)
 ```

 `Request` takes the same arguments as `rdio_api:request/3`.
-The minimal delay between the requests is the timeframe specified in the applications rate limit, e.g. one second for regular applications.
+The maximal (forced) delay between the requests is the timeframe specified in the applications rate limit, e.g. one second for regular applications.
+Note that this method may, under low load, actually be slower then calling `rdio_api:request/3` multiple times.
+Anyway, if you want a garentee, use this function.